-The automobile gallery, presenting vehicles, mockups, drawings, and video about some of the most iconic Italian sports cars manufactured by Ferrari, Maserati, Alfa Romeo, and Fiat (now FDA) from the 1920s to the present day
+The automobile gallery presents vehicles, mockups, drawings, and videos about some of the most iconic Italian sports cars manufactured by Ferrari, Maserati, Alfa Romeo, and Fiat (now FDA) from the 1920s to the present day

 The building also includes a temporary exhibition room, a cafeteria, a video room, and a museum shop with a selection of Ferrari-branded products.